TosbackCgusBridge-Bot/CGUs-versions/Motorola/Privacy Policy.md

 ©2012 Motorola Mobility LLC.
 All Rights Reserved.

 ABOUT YOUR PRIVACY: Motorola uses cookies on this site.
-Select "Privacy settings" to learn more and set your preferences.
+Some are essential but we set others based on"Privacy settings" you choose.
+Skipping this step implies that you accept our default settings.

 Are you looking for two-way radios, mobile computers, bar code scanners, OEM, wireless broadband networks and other business products and solutions?
 Visit Motorola Solutions